-Structured On-The-Job Training (OJT) Programs
+Structured On-The-Job Training

 OJT refers to training by an employer that is provided to a paid trainee who is engaged in productive work in a job.
-OJT:

-- provides knowledge or skills essential to the full and adequate performance of the job;
+- Provides knowledge or skills essential to the full and adequate performance of the job;

-- runs for a duration appropriate to the occupation for which the participant is being trained, taking into account the training content as well as the trainee’s knowledge and prior work experience.
+- Runs for a duration appropriate to the occupation for which the participant is being trained, taking into account the training content as well as the trainee’s knowledge and prior work experience.

 Federal Workforce Investment Act funds reimburse the employer up to 50% of the wage rate of the trainee for the extraordinary costs of providing training and supervision related to training.